jlfaucher/executor5-bulk/sandbox/rony/oleinfo/readme.txt

 ooRexx set of Window programs for analyzing and documenting registered Windows OLE/COM components.

+Please note: Windows will expose only those ProgIDs that match the bitness of
+             the program (ooRexx).
+Therefore running these little utilities with 32-bit and 64-bit versions of the ooRexx interpreter may yield different ProgIDs. (ooRexx 5 allows 32-bit and 64-bit versions to run in parallel on the same Windows computer.)

 - listProgIds.rex   ... program lists all registered Windows OLE/COM components